The Mining sector's Industry 4.0 opportunity

-Using Industry 4.0 AI + IoT technology, miners can drill-down and identify individual assets that might be causing operational problems today, predict those that will tomorrow, and provide decision-makers with a true single source of truth and the means to analyze and de-risk their operations like never before-in real-time -so that they can achieve critical strategic and operational goals.
+Using sustainability solutions built on a Sustainability Performance Platform (SPP), miners can drill-down and identify individual assets that might be causing operational problems today, predict those that will tomorrow, and provide decision-makers with a true single source of truth and the means to analyze and de-risk their operations like never before-in real-time -so that they can achieve critical strategic and operational goals.

 Not only this, but the technology also enables the sector to integrate all real-time and historical data sources (and leverage new ones); guarantee data completeness and accuracy via machine learning; and then apply adaptive and predictive analytics to give senior-management the insights they need to design a roadmap that plots their path from miners to commodity providers, all whilst managing and minimizing environmental and workforce harm, successfully.

 Business case: start at I3.5 and move to I4.